Indyandie/mesa/README.md

 # Markdown Table

 [fcb]: https://spec.commonmark.org/0.30/#fenced-code-blocks
-This implementation was inspired by [`fenced code blocks`][fcb], the [csv format][rfc4180] guidelines, and of course existing `table` extensions.
+This implementation is inspired by [Fenced Code Blocks][fcb], the [CSV format][rfc4180] guidelines, and, of course, existing Table extensions.

 ## Proposal

-A __table fence__ is a sequence of at least 3 consecutive commas `,`.
-A __table__ begins with a __table fence__, preceded by no spaces.
+A **table fence** is a sequence of 3 or more consecutive commas `,`.
+A **table** begins with a **table fence**, preceded by no spaces.

 [rfc4180]: https://datatracker.ietf.org/doc/html/rfc4180z
-The contents of a __table__ follow the [csv format][rfc4180] guidelines with some significant differences.
+The contents of a **table** follow the [CSV Format][rfc4180] guidelines with the following differences:
-- Trailing spaces are not considered part of a field and should be ignored.
+- Leading and trailing spaces are not considered part of a field and should be ignored.
 - The first record is always the header line, the `<thead>`.

 A comma `,` or pipe `|` character can be used to separate fields.
 To include a delimier (comma `,` or pipe `|`) as character in a field enclose the entire field in double-quotes `"`.

-> A delimiter must be used consistently per row (record).
+> Delimiters must be used consistently per row (record).

-Inline markdown is supported on individual fields.
-Block elements could potentially be supported inside of fields enclosed with double-quotes.
+Inline markdown is supported on individual fields (cells).
+The CSV Format guidelines allow the possibility of supporting block elements inside of cells enclosed with double-quotes.

-The closing __table fence__ may be preceded by up to 3 spaces of indentation, and may be followed only by spaces or tabs, which are ignored.
+The closing **table fence** may be preceded by up to 3 spaces of indentation, and may be followed only by spaces or tabs, which are ignored.

 ### A basic table